KimSaren/Project_Archive/README.md

 # Project_Archive

 This archive includes various projects and bigger works done using different programming languages.
-My thesis for Bachelor's degree and Master's Degree are also included for reference.
+My thesises for Bachelor's and Master's Degree are also included for reference.

 The works are categorised first by their programming language and then by the year